paulloisel/Eulith_AI_Agent/Readme.md

 4. Go to [App](completion_assistant/completion_assistant_software/app.js):
 - l.1 paste your API_KEY
 - l.21 choose the parameters of the completions
-- - provide your model ID (starting with 'davinci:ft-personal:completion ...')
+  - provide your model ID (starting with 'davinci:ft-personal:completion ...')
-- - adapt the temperature (-t)
+  - adapt the temperature (-t)
-**Do not change the stop parameter**
+  - **Do not change the stop parameter**
+  - you can play with other parameters [here](https://platform.openai.com/docs/api-reference/completions)

 ## Folder summary: